 Who is the Inspired Squirrel?
 I’m a former software developer who has authored a few books who really enjoys crafts, cooking, and creating.
 My inquisitive nature means that I’m researching new interests as fast as squirrels dart about.
 When I find an interest, I typically research it to the extreme.

-My friends and family know that I’m both extremely technical and that I explain things well to them, so I’m always for help, which I love to give (if I can!).
+My friends and family know that I’m both extremely technical and that I explain things well to them, so I’m always available for help, which I love to give (if I can!).
 I started writing a quick series of Cricut cheat sheets for my mother-in-law for her birthday.
 Two weeks later, I had an 80 page book ready to go.
-I felt obligated to explain everything — from the basics to the very advanced.
+I felt it was necessary to explain everything — from the basics to the very advanced.
 The feedback I got as that I should publish the book.
 Books are great (and that’s in the works), but blogs are better to get the word out.

 About The Format